A Simple Evening: Raleigh – Styling

 This is why I love that we are sharing the behind the scenes part of putting together this event.
 Tuesday you all saw Jenn and I wander through Logan’s to gather the plants for the centerpieces, so today I wanted to go the step further and share the creation of all the pieces you will see styled during the dinner.
 Each of these things were Jenn’s brilliant ideas.
 We simply all helped make them come to life together.

 While Jenn was getting her hands dirty with the potting Mike and I were on the task of hand lettering the menus and place cards.
-We had gotten cut strips of steal for all the menus.
-Now I have to tell you these guys are heavy, but we really wanted something that each guest could take home with them from the evening that reminded them of not just the dinner but the passion and why behind the Clyde Oak brand.
-So Mike hand lettered over 20 different menus.
+We had gotten cut strips of steel for all the menus.
+Now I have to tell you these guys are heavy, but we really wanted something that each guest could take home with them from the evening that reminded them of not just the dinner but the passion of Raleigh, so Mike hand lettered over 20 different menus.

 Each one had the same content each time and he did it without any stencil it was all completely free handed.
 That still amazes me as someone who letters just as much as he does.
 I was socked when I looked over and saw 15 of them all done and he hadn’t messed one up.
 The concept really added something personal to the event.

 I spent time hand lettering dipped plant markers for all the place cards for the dinner.
 Jenn had pre-dipped the wood markers and brought them with her.
 I then sat and wrote all the names on each one.
 It really was fun to all end and see what we had accomplished as a team.
 We ended that day with a good meal together with the rest of our team and dreamt up crazy ideas all night.